Textualize/textual/docs/guide/CSS.md

     ```{.textual path="docs/examples/guide/css/nesting01.py"}
     ```

-The CSS is quite straightforward; there is one rule for the container, one for all buttons, and one rule for each of the buttons.
-However it is easy to imagine this stylesheet growing more rules as we add features.
+Looking at the Python code, "Builder" is inside an outer container (`#status`), and is a widget with css classes `box` and `done`.
+This widget matches the selector rule `#status .box` and matches the more specific rule `#status .box.done`.
+The more specific rule sets its border to `heavy $success`.
+A more complete program might change the widget's css class from `done` to `stopped` while running, which would dynamically change its appearance.

+All four selector rules start with `#status` and three start with `#status .box`.
+We would repeat these in rules for each new status added, e.g., "running", "paused", "waiting", etc.   Also, we invite disorganization because rule sets can be in any order.
 Nesting allows us to group rule sets which have common selectors.
-In the example above, the rules all start with `#questions`.
-When we see a common prefix on the selectors, this is a good indication that we can use nesting.

-The following produces identical results to the previous example, but adds nesting of the rules.
+The following css produces identical results, but uses nesting to avoid repetition.

 === "nesting02.tcss (with nesting)"